petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 #### Cause

 The cause is resource exhaustion.
-This problem commonly happens when Windows Update runs with the default build VM size D1_V2.
+This problem commonly happens when Windows Update runs with the default build VM size, D1_V2.

 #### Solution